jlcrochet/vim-razor/README.md

 ## Description

-This plugin provides syntax highlighting and indentation for [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) markup files.
+This plugin provides filetype support -- including syntax highlighting and indentation -- for [Razor](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) markup files.
 Out of the box, it detects `*.cshtml` and `*.razor` file extensions.

-This plugin is likely incomplete in its current state, but it is already better than any other Razor plugin I've found.
-I will continue to update it as I learn more about Razor.

 ## Configuration

 `g:razor_indent_shiftwidth`:
-* If defined, overrides `shiftwidth` for C# lines; this is useful if you want HTML and C# to be indented differently.
+* If defined, overrides `shiftwidth` for C# lines; this is useful if you want HTML and C# in the same file to be indented differently.

 `g:razor_fold`:
-* If defined, Razor blocks will be folded.
+* If true, Razor blocks will be folded.